praveek/launch.en/help/extension-reference/mobile/acquisition/acquisition-extension-for-mobile-in-android/acquisition-methods-in-android.md

 ---
 title: Acquisition Methods in Android
-seo-title: Acquisition Methods in Android in Adobe Launch
+seo-title: Acquisition Methods in Android in Adobe Experience Platform Launch
 description: Allows developers to start an app acquisition campaign as if the user clicked a link.
 You can create manual acquisition links and handle the app store redirect.
-seo-description: Acquisition Methods in Android in Adobe Launch
+seo-description: Acquisition Methods in Android in Adobe Experience Platform Launch
 ---

 # Acquisition Methods in Android